 You can launch the SDK Manager in one of the following ways:

-- From Android Studio, select Tools > Android > SDK Manager.
+- From the Android Studio Tools menu: Tools > Android > SDK Manager.

 There are several different packages available for the Android SDK.
 The table below describes most of the available packages and where they're located in your SDK directory once you download them.